PaddlePaddle/book/01.fit_a_line/README.md

 Let us begin the tutorial with a classical problem called Linear Regression \[[1](#References)\].
 In this chapter, we will train a model from a realistic dataset to predict home prices.
 Some important concepts in Machine Learning will be covered through this example.

-The source code for this tutorial lives on [book/fit_a_line](https://github.com/PaddlePaddle/book/tree/develop/01.fit_a_line).For instructions on getting started with this book,see [Running This Book](https://github.com/PaddlePaddle/book/blob/develop/README.md#running-the-book).
+The source code for this tutorial lives on [book/fit_a_line](https://github.com/PaddlePaddle/book/tree/develop/01.fit_a_line).
+For instructions on getting started with this book,see [Running This Book](https://github.com/PaddlePaddle/book/blob/develop/README.md#running-the-book).

 ## Problem Setup